What We Do

 Euthanasia methods, particularly in the field, and if personnel in this role have been adequately trained.
 This should include firearm selection and qualifications if humane killing by gunshot is the most appropriate method.

-- Learn more about Animal Welfare Act, regulations, and standards from the USDA Animal and Plant Health Inspection Service (APHIS), here.
+- Animal Welfare Act, regulations, and standards from the USDA Animal and Plant Health Inspection Service (APHIS).

-- Find U.S. Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research, and Training, here.
+- U.S. Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research, and Training.

-- Read more about the American Veterinary Medical Association's guidelines for the euthansia of animals, 2013 editions, here.
-(PDF 1,336 KB)
+- American Veterinary Medical Association's guidelines for the euthansia of animals, 2020 edition.
+(PDF 12,112 KB)

-- Visit the Animal Welfare Information Center website, here, for more IACUC resources.
+- Visit the Animal Welfare Information Center website, for more IACUC resources.

-- Read the 2016 guidelines of the American Society of Mammalogists for the use of wild animals in research and education, here.
+- 2016 guidelines of the American Society of Mammalogists for the use of wild animals in research and education.
+(PDF 592 KB)

-- Read guidelines for the use of fishes in research, here.
+- Read guidelines for the use of fishes in research.
+(PDF 594 KB)

-- Read the Ornithological Council guidelines for the use of wild birds in research, here.
+- Ornithological Council guidelines for the use of wild birds in research.
+(PDF 1,115 KB)

-- Read guidelines for use of live reptiles and amphibians in research, here.
+- Read guidelines for use of live reptiles and amphibians in research.

-- NPS IACUC Bat SOP for the Study of Bats in the Field (180 KB)
+- NPS IACUC Bat SOP for the Study of Bats in the Field (PDF 180 KB)